 Linen fibers can be weakened by chlorine bleach.
 Undiluted bleach should never be applied directly to the fabric - even if it is white.
 Dilute bleach solutions can be used safely on linen or cellulosic fibers for stain removal and whitening.
 However, even dilute solutions will weaken fibers causing them to rip and wear out if used too often.

+It is easier to iron linen garments while they are slightly damp.
 Extremely high temperatures when ironing can scorch linen fibers.
 The scorching or yellowing occurs as the fibers begin to burn.
 Burned fibers cannot be revived.
 Always be sure to use the correct iron temperature setting when pressing linen.

 Specific questions?
 Just ask here.